ricn/cardanoex/README.md

 Welcome to the documentation for Cardanoex.

-The aim of this project is to offer a set of tools for interacting with [Cardano](https://cardano.org/) blockchain platform in Elixir.
+The aim of this library is to offer a set of tools for interacting with [Cardano](https://cardano.org/) blockchain platform in Elixir.
 It provides high level modules representing the Cardano environment, like wallets, addresses, transactions, native assets & stake pools.

 It currently uses the REST protocol offered by the [cardano-wallet](https://github.com/input-output-hk/cardano-wallet) binary.